Discover minimally invasive,

 robotic-assisted surgery

-Just as technology, such as MRI and CT scanners, enhances doctors’ skills beyond what the human body allows, robotic-assisted surgery extends the capabilities of
+Just as technology, such as MRI and CT scanners, enhances doctors’ skills beyond what the human body allows, robotic-assisted surgery extends the capabilities of a surgeon’s eyes and hands.

 Robotic Surgery

-uses his or her hands to control a camera and
+Stays with you in the operating room and uses his or her hands to control a camera and surgical instruments to perform the procedure.

 Robotic Surgery

-your surgeon a clear view of the surgical area
+Views the entire operation in 3DHD, giving your surgeon a clear view of the surgical area that is magnified 10 times to what the human eye sees.

 Robotic Surgery

+Uses tiny instruments that move like a human hand but with an even greater range of motion.
 The system’s built-in tremor-filtration technology helps your surgeon move each instrument with smooth precision.

 What is the Robotic system?